Understanding File Permissions on Mac

 | Read, write and execute | 7 | rwx |

-The values r, w, and x are pretty straightforward.
+x are pretty straightforward.
 They represent read, write and execute permissions respectively.
 The octal values are less straightforward but useful for setting distinct permissions for all user types in a single command, which we’ll look at below.

 The octal values represent each possible combination of permissions as a single integer ranging from 0 to 7.
 Combinations of permissions have an octal value that is equal to the sum of the octal values of each individual permission being granted.